SarthakMakhija/cached/README.md

 4. **What is the difference between `get` and `get_ref` methods of `Cached`?**

-The method `get` is available only if the value is cloneable, whereas the method `get_ref` is available if the value is not cloneable.
+The method `get` is available only if the value is cloneable, whereas the method `get_ref` is available even if the value is not cloneable.
 `get_ref` returns an option of `KeyValueRef` whose lifetime is bound to the lifetime of `RwLockReadGuard<'a, HashMap<K, V, S>>` from `DashMap`.
 This means
 `get_ref` will hold a `RwLock` against the key (or the map bucket) within the scope of its usage, whereas `get` will return the cloned value.